Engagement drivers

 • My organization provides me with what I need to help achieve my goals.

-Employees tend to perceive that goal support as something that is primarily impacted by the company.
-When goal support is not available, this can have an impact on achieving targets, morale, and can contribute to feelings of burnout for employees.
+Employees tend to perceive goal support as something that is primarily impacted by the company.
+When goal support is not available, this can have an impact on achieving targets and morale and can contribute to feelings of burnout for employees.

 Leader availability

-A measure of the organization's leadership.
-Leaders are approachable, visible, accessible and readily available to all employees in the organization.
-Previously known as Authenticity.
+Leader availability is a measure of the organization's leadership.
+It captures the degree of visibility and availability of their business leaders.
+Available leaders are approachable, visible, accessible, and readily available to all employees in the organization.

 What statements measure the leader availability driver?